Plaza del Lago

 Plaza del Lago is a shopping center at 1515 Sheridan Road in Wilmette, Illinois, United States.
 Opened in 1928 as Spanish Court, it is the second-oldest open air shopping center in the United States.

-Hermès will open a store at Plaza del Lago in 2026; other retail tenants include Oscar de la Renta, James Perse, Jenni Kayne, and rag & bone.
+Retail tenants include Lily Pulitzer, James Perse, Jenni Kayne, Veronica Beard, and rag & bone.

+Oscar de la Renta, Thom Browne, Peter Millar, and Hermès will open stores at Plaza del Lago in 2026.

 History

 Background

 Though the plaza is in the village of Wilmette today, the tract of land on which it was built was originally a part of an undeveloped area known as No Man's Land, a strip of land owned by Henry Gage which, for unclear reasons, was not annexed when the rest of Gage's property was annexed by Wilmette.
 The area started as underdeveloped land lined by three gas stations, and Sheridan was unpaved.
 When Wilmette released "Plan of Wilmette" (the basis of its first zoning code) it had planned to annex the land as a park, but it did not do so; by 1926 it had lost the chance.